GeovannyLopez/reverse-proxy-ngnix/README.md

 Implementation of reverse proxy using NGIX, Flask and static web site.

-Dockerfile defined in proxy folder.
+Docker compose file defined in proxy folder.

 To Run: